 Persons who are in possession of a current permit may, while their own vehicle is being serviced or repaired, park a "courtesy car" in lieu; however the Parking and Sustainable Mobility Services office must be notified expeditiously.

-When a parking pass is forgotten at home, Faculty/Staff who hold a current permit are eligible for a “courtesy” pass for the day.
+When a parking permit is forgotten at home, holders of a current permit are eligible for a “courtesy” permit for the day.
 The Parking and Sustainable Mobility Services office must be notified expeditiously.
 An honour system is in effect and subject to review if excessive use is noted.

 27. Temporary Permits

 Temporary permits may be issued at the discretion of the Director of Parking and Sustainable Mobility Services.
 Such permits will be subject to the conditions stated thereon.

 The parking permit shall be affixed to the inside lower left hand corner (driver's side) of the vehicle's windshield.
 Laminated permits shall be displayed on top of the dashboard below the lower left corner (driver's side) of the windshield.
 Mirror hanger permits must be hung from the windshield's rear view mirror.
 In the case of a motorcycle or scooter the permit is to be firmly affixed to the windshield or in the absence of a windshield to such portion of the motorcycle where it can be readily inspected.
 The operator of the vehicle is responsible to ensure that the permit is clearly visible from the outside of the vehicle.